 Not The Way It’s Supposed to Be

 But my experience tells me that leaders aren’t always living in the good of what they’re singing.
 In fact, some aren’t sure it’s even true anymore.

-I spoke with a Christian songwriter/producer this past year whose marriage is struggling.
-He lives with an internal rage towards God that things haven’t worked out.
+I spoke with a Christian songwriter whose marriage is struggling.
+He’s angry at God that things haven’t worked out.